Create a living trust to protect your loved ones - how much does it cost?

 Hourly rate for Estate Planning Attorney

-The hourly rate for an estate planning attorney in the Phoenix East Valley is usually between $300 but it can get up to $600 for attorneys that do litigation (for contest estates).
+Attorney fees for estate planning in the Phoenix East Valley can range from $200 to $700+ depending on the attorney’s experience and fee structure.
+The hourly rate for an estate planning attorney is usually between $300, but it can get up to $600 for attorneys that do litigation (for contest estates).
+Flat fees are more common for living trusts, providing clients with transparency and predictability in costs, while hourly rates are typically reserved for litigation or more complex cases.
 Most attorneys will not do a Living Trust on an hourly basis as it will end up being more expensive for the client.

 What Is a Living Trust?

 A living trust is a trust that takes place while a settlor is still alive.
-It is also know as a revocable living trust.
+It is also known as a revocable living trust.
+In Arizona, living trusts are governed by the Arizona Trust Code (ATC).
 It is a tool for estate planning that allows one individual to hold property for the benefit of a third party or for its own benefit.
 To understand the living trust, you must first understand the parties involved:

 • Trustee: The person holding the property